dell/omnia/docs/Telemetry_Visualization/VISUALIZATION.md

 3. [Sankey Viewer](https://idatavisualizationlab.github.io/HPCC/#SankeyViewer) <br>
 Sankey Viewers are perfect for viewing utilization by nodes/users/jobs.
 It provides point in time information for quick troubleshooting.

+>> __Note:__ Due to the tremendous data processing undertaken by SankeyViewer, the graph does not auto-refresh.
+It can be manually refreshed by refreshing the internet tab or by clicking the refresh button on the top-right corner of the page.

 ![Sankey Viewer](Images/SankeyViewer.png)

 <br>